Abstract visualization of hybrid search combining vector embeddings and keyword matching patterns

 Deploying hybrid search at scale requires consideration of cost, monitoring, and evaluation strategies.

-Cost Management: Vector operations are typically 2-5x more expensive than keyword search.
+Cost Management: Vector operations are 2-5x more expensive than keyword search.
 Monitor query volume and consider tiered search strategies where expensive vector search is used only when keyword search confidence is low.

 Evaluation Metrics: Traditional keyword search metrics like precision@k and recall need to be supplemented with semantic relevance measures.
 Consider using human judgment studies and click-through rate analysis to validate hybrid search improvements.